 This course covers the theory and fundamental operating principles of the modern automotive drive trains and axles.
-Students learn maintenance and repair of C-V shafts, propeller shafts, clutch systems, standard transmissions, standard transaxles, all-wheel drive, four-wheel drive, and final-drive systems.
-(Formerly AMT 46)
+Students learn maintenance and repair of C-V shafts, propeller shafts, clutch systems, standard transmissions, standard transaxles, all-wheel drive, fourwheel drive, and final-drive systems.
+(Formerly AMT 46) Credits: 4

-Prerequisites: AMT 100, AMT 129, AMT 141, AMT 152 and AMT 154 with a grade of C or better and MATH 100 or higher or equivalent or QM 107C or higher or equivalent with a grade of C or better or concurrent enrollment and Natural Science 100 level with a grade of C or better or concurrent enrollment
+AMT 100, AMT 129, AMT 141, AMT 152 and AMT 154 with a grade of C or better and Complete or concurrently enrolled in MATH 100 or QM 107C or equivalent or higher and Complete or concurrently enrolled in a Natural Science 100 level course

-AMT 149: Automatic Transmissions and Transaxles This course covers the fundamental principles of automatic transmission design and operation found on Front Wheel Drive (FWD) and Rear Wheel Drive (RWD) automobiles.
+AMT 149: Automatic Transmissions and Transaxles

+This course covers the fundamental principles of automatic transmission design and operation found on Front Wheel Drive (FWD) and Rear Wheel Drive (RWD) automobiles.
 Service, repair, and overhaul procedures are included for a variety of import and domestic automatic transmissions.
-(Formerly AMT 50)
+(Formerly AMT 50) Credits: 4

-Prerequisites: AMT 100, AMT 129, AMT 141, AMT 152 and AMT 154 with a grade of C or better and MATH 100 or higher or equivalent or QM 107C or higher or equivalent with a grade of C or better or concurrent enrollment and AMT 145 with a grade of C or better or concurrent enrollment
+AMT 100, AMT 129, AMT 141, AMT 152 and AMT 154 with a grade of C or better and Complete or concurrently enrolled in MATH 100 or QM 107C or equivalent or higher and AMT 145 with a grade of C or better or concurrent enrollment